 Deep Dives into Specific Topics

-On the second Saturday of each month, we run a live meet-up where our hosts do deep dives into specific topics and take questions from anyone who wants to attend.
+On the middle Saturday of each month, we run a live meet-up where our hosts do deep dives into specific topics and take questions from anyone who wants to attend.
 We’d love you to join us live, check when the next meet-up is (opens in a new tab).

 Below, you’ll find recordings of previous meet-ups that you can study at your leisure.

 Latest release: Scoring short films with Chris Ankin

 This is an in-depth conversation with Chris Ankin about his career writing music for film, from the 1980’s through to 2020 when the interview was recorded.
 Chris has some neat adjustments in place to make his process more accessible, we got to listen to the resources he gets given by directors.
 We touched on budgeting and deliverables, how Chris keeps his composition chops fresh, then got into chewing the fat about disclosure of our visual impairments around clients and how people react to blind folk when we’re working.

 Download Scoring short films with Chris Ankin.